 This website by the Canadian Broadcasting Corporation offers a lesson plan for students to research the position of civil defense and nuclear disarmament during the Cold War era and participate in a class debate to support a given position.

 Higher education plays an essential role in nuclear security capacity building.
 It ensures the availability of experts able to provide the necessary competencies for the effective national nuclear security oversight of nuclear and other radioactive material and to establish and maintain an appropriate nuclear regime in a State.
 This guide provides both the theoretical knowledge and the practical skills necessary to meet the requirements described in the international framework for nuclear security.
 Emphasis is placed on the implementation of these requirements and recommendations in States.
 On the basis of this guide, each university should be able to develop its own academic programme tailored to suit the State's educational needs in the area of nuclear security and to meet national requirements.

 The International Campaign to Abolish Nuclear Weapons (ICAN) commissioned leading expert Dr. Kathleen Sullivan of the Institute for Disarmament Education Action (IDEA) to generate lesson plans for teaching classroom students and general audiences about nuclear dangers and solutions.
-The website presents a range of educational tools including the Learn Peace and Learn Abolition lesson plans.
+The website presents a range of educational tools.

 The Swedish Physicians against Nuclear Weapons and the Swedish Peace and Arbitration Society have created a website which explores numerous issues associated with nuclear weapons including history, science, international law, and ethics.
 Learn About Nuclear Weapons is available in 4 languages (English, Swedish, Norwegian and Russian).